DEMONSLAYER66/Overseer/Full Directive List.md

 *All directives within this category are for users who have administrative privileges within your guild, as they alter your guild or its members in some way.*

-Notifications for the following directives will be sent to the channel specified when using the [`/moderate`](#moderate) directive.
+Notifications for the following directives will be sent to the channel specified when using the <a href=#moderate>`/moderate`</a> directive.

 ### `/banish`
   - The automaton will banish (ban) a member from the guild.
 (Admin Only)